 Private lessons are often the best option for children, whether they are learning how to swim for the first time or hoping to improve specific skills.
 Everyone learns differently and the one-on-one teaching provided by a private instructor allows them to adjust the lesson depending on the child’s needs and wishes.
 Private classes are also safer since children are never left unwatched in the water and are guided throughout the lesson.

-Finding private swimming lessons near you
+Finding the right swimming lessons near you

 Going Swimmingly London offers private swimming lessons for children of all ages and abilities.
 Be they toddlers or teenagers, total beginners or advanced swimmers, every private lesson is tailored to your child’s goals to help them progress in a fun and safe environment.

-If you are looking for the right swimming lessons for your child near London, you can get in touch with Adam from Going Swimmingly London to discuss how you can book your first lesson at a time and location which suits you best.
+If you are looking for the right swimming teacher for your child near London, you can get in touch with Adam from Going Swimmingly London to discuss how you can book your first lesson at a time and location which suits you best.